MetaMask/action-checkout-and-setup/README.md

 - It contains secrets that should not be exposed.
 - It is a production environment, or deploys to a production environment.
+- It creates a build artifact that may be distributed to someone else.

 #### `fetch-depth`